atomicity4j/atomicity4j-docs/Scenarious.md

 - State is `shared` (`разделяемое состояние`) if few transactions can be applied.
 Shared states must keep list of all applied transactions

 Example: customer must have unique email

 - Two states are needed to handle this requirement
 - `Customer Email` is a dedicated  state, has an `email` as a key and `Customer.id` as a value
 - `Customer Data` is a shared state, has `customer.id` as a key and customer fields as a value
 - `Create Customer` reqest  first try to create  `Customer Email` state, if ok, `Customer Data` is created
+- `Update Customer` request first try to create  `Customer Email` state for a new email value, then update `Customer Data` state and finally deactivate previous `Customer Email`

 # Transaction Log